joebew42/elixir_bank_account/scratch.md

 # DONE

+* do not use the pipe operator for `Bank.AdminMock` in the tests
 * add the `verify!` to all the tests that use the `Bank.AdminMock`
 * expose the `withdraw` through an HTTP API
 * `Bank.Admin.deposit` and `Bank.Admin.withdraw` behaves differently (asimmetry)